flipacholas/Architecture-of-consoles/articles/gamecube.Rmd.md

 While the previous lists of features are very appreciated (compared to previous generations), this CPU still falls behind others on gaming performance (let's not forget that this is still a general-purpose CPU, good at spreadsheets but *average* at physics).
 To compensate, IBM added the following tweaks that will constitute Gekko [@cpu-ibm]:

 - Enhanced instruction set with **50 new SIMD instructions**: These operate two 32-bit floating-point numbers or one 64-bit floating-point number using only one cycle.
 Consequently, the new SIMD instructions will speed up vector calculations, particularly useful during geometry transformations.
-  - Not to be confused with Motorola's SIMD extension (AltiVec) which shipped on high-end G4 Macs.
+  - Not to be confused with Motorola's SIMD extension (AltiVec) which shipped on the PowerPC 7400/G4.
+They are not compatible with each other.
+Curiously enough, IBM did eventually implement Altivec in its POWER4 CPU and, by extension, into the 970/G5 series, [Cell](playstation-3#cpu) and [Xenon](xbox-360#cpu).
 - **32 floating-point registers**: These come with the new SIMD instructions.
 - **Write Gather pipe**: A special memory writing mechanism available to use.
 If enabled, instead of performing *single-beat* transfers, it holds all memory write requests in a 128-byte buffer until it's 25% full, then performs the requested writes using a technique called *burst transaction* which can move blocks of 32 bytes of data at once.
   - As you can imagine, this saves a lot of bandwidth by making full utilisation of the available buses.